 Reaching my final destination

 My final destination was at my uncle home, where my brother and a few other friends and relatives were also staying.
-My uncle had been in Australia by now 9 years already and somehow very recently had been able to save enough money to put down a deposit to buy a house; the house was a large wooden house typical of the houses in Brisbane of those times.
-I will come back to talk about these wooden houses later on.
+My uncle had been in Australia by now 9 years and somehow very recently had been able to save enough money to put down a deposit to buy a house; the house was a large wooden house typical of the houses in Brisbane of those times.

-Now, for us that were coming from a country where almost everything was masonry or built with bricks and mortar and cement, these houses in Brisbane city make us feel a bit strange; but, they were still houses and they still provided a roof on our heads; therefore, even knowing that they were made of timber, I was pleased to have been offered that accommodation.
-My brother knowing that I was coming had already bought a bed for me, so, I was already well set up.
+Now, for us that were coming from a country where almost everything was masonry or built with bricks and mortar and cement, these houses in Brisbane city make us feel a bit strange at first; but, they were still houses and they still provided a roof on our heads; therefore, even knowing that they were made of timber, I was pleased to have been offered that accommodation.
+My brother knowing that I was coming had already bought a bed for me, so, I was already set up.
 You know it is a great help when you go to a new country and find that somebody has already prepared everything for you.
-I believe that for this reason I have been lucky, and I have escaped some real hardship.
+I believe that for this reason I have been lucky, and I have escaped some hardship.
 Otherwise it could have been a lot harder to start a new way of life away from your original home.

 A smaller version of the queen-slander